- Military Basics

 - Meet with a Military OneSource special needs consultant for assistance with questions related to finances, education, care and more.

 - Talk to a special needs consultant for recommendations on setting up an Achieving a Better Life Experience, or ABLE, account.
 ABLE accounts are tax-advantaged savings and investment accounts for individuals with special needs.
-You may also want to meet with your installation personal financial management services or legal services to discuss additional options for your plan.

 - Contact TRICARE to see if the Extended Care Health Option, or ECHO, applies to you.
 TRICARE ECHO provides financial assistance to beneficiaries with special needs for an integrated set of services and supplies.
 You must be on active duty to be eligible.

 Credits and programs for families with special needs